 2. TPC Scottsdale Stadium Course

 The Stadium course which was renovated in 2014 is a Tom Weiskopf and Jay Morrish design and is most famous for its par – 3 16th Hole.
-The only green on USPGA Tour golf that is completely surrounded by spectator stands it holds up to no less than 20,000 fans watching the spectacle that unravels through the four days of play.
+The only green on USPGA Tour golf surrounded by spectator stands it holds up to no less than 20,000 fans watching the spectacle that unravels through the four days of play.

 For the remaining 51 weeks of the year, the course can be enjoyed and appreciated for its sheer quality with its pristine greens fantastic all-around conditioning.